SemWerkt/.github/profile/README.md

 ### 1. Branching Strategy
 * **`main`**: Contains the stable production code.
 For Airflow repositories this branch is the source of truth for the DAGs running on the production scheduler; for application and pipeline repositories it represents the deployed version. **Direct pushes to `main` are strictly prohibited.**
-* **`staging`** *(where applicable)*: A pre-production branch used for integration testing of DAGs and pipelines against non-production data sources, prior to promotion to `main`.
-Not every repository requires a `staging` branch — it is used where a separate validation environment exists.
 * **`feature/*`**: Branches dedicated to individual functional developments, refactors, and bug fixes.
 Branched from the most recent version of `main` (or `staging`, where applicable).

 ### 2. Quality Assurance